devuri/wpenv-console/docs/cli/setup/index.md

 ## Security Salts

 Security salts are essential for enhancing the security of your WordPress installation.
 The command automatically generates salts and appends them to the `.env` file.
-If the `.env` file does not exist, it will create a new one with the salts.

 ## Auto-login Secret